Nitishjha7/self-healing-sql-agent/eval/README.md

 Every gold query is validated against the live schema before use — a broken gold query would silently corrupt the metric.

+## Why the data is synthetic, and what would make this harder

+The rows are generated, not imported. `random.Random(42)` is fixed, so every machine builds the identical dataset — without that, a change in accuracy between runs would be indistinguishable from a change in the data, and comparing the three conditions would mean nothing.

+The schema is shaped for the task too: `employees` has no department-name column, so a join must be inferred.
+Most public HR datasets are a single flat CSV, which would remove the join entirely — and with it the class of error this loop repairs.

+**What would genuinely raise the difficulty is a larger schema, not more realistic data.** [Spider](https://yale-lily.github.io/spider) is the standard Text-to-SQL benchmark and ships labelled gold queries, so this harness would need a loader rather than a rewrite — the execution-accuracy metric transfers unchanged.
+It answers the question these three conditions cannot: at thirty-plus tables, does an error-informed retry loop still help, or do failures shift from syntactic to semantic — valid SQL answering the wrong question — where the loop is blind?